Music Source Separation in the Waveform Domain: The Demucs Architecture

 A perfect source separation model is time equivariant, i.e. shifting the input mixture by X samples will shift the output Y by the exact same amount.
 Thanks to its dilated convolutions with a stride of 1, the mask predictor of Conv-Tasnet is naturally time equivariant and even if the encoder/decoder is not strictly equivariant, Conv-Tasnet still verifies this property experimentally~\citep{convtasnet}.
 Spectrogram based method will also verify approximately this property.
 Shifting the input by a small amount will only reflect in the phase of the spectrogram.
 As the mask is computed only from the magnitude, and the input mixture phase is reused, the output will naturally be shifted by the same amount.
 On the other hand, we noticed that our architecture did not naturally satisfy this property.
-We propose a simple workaround called randomized equivariant stabilization, where we sample $S$ random shifts of an input mixture $x$ and average the predictions of our model for each, after having applied the opposite shift.
+We propose a simple workaround, the \emph{shift trick}\footnote{ Fabian-Robert Stöter is to be credited for the name.} , where we sample $S$ random shifts of an input mixture $x$ and average the predictions of our model for each, after having applied the opposite shift.
 This technique does not require changing the training procedure or network architecture.
 Using $S=10$, we obtained a 0.3 SDR gain, see Section~\ref{sec:ablation} for more details.
 It does make evaluation of the model $S$ times slower, however, on a V100 GPU, separating 1 minute of audio at 44.1 kHz with Demucs takes only 0.8 second.
 With this technique, separation of 1 minute takes 8 seconds which is still more than 7 times faster than real time.